goofball222/unifi/README.md

 **NOTE:**

 **Alpine and -nomongo tags DO NOT contain any internal MongoDB binaries.
 You must connect them to an external Mongo DB container or other host instance.**

-2019-01-26:
-* v5.9 development has stopped, all new development is in v5.10 - https://community.ubnt.com/t5/UniFi-Wireless-Beta/UniFi-SDN-Controller-5-9-32-Stable-Candidate-has-been-released/m-p/2645977/highlight/true#M77554
-* v5.10.10 stable candidate promoted to sc tags, v5.10.5 unstable removed.

-2018-08-21:
-* Changes in structure in git/GitHub.
-See [CHANGELOG.md](https://github.com/goofball222/unifi/blob/master/CHANGELOG.md)
-* Update tag naming conventions:
-    * alpine-sc is now sc-alpine.
-Future Alpine builds will be *-alpine, IE: stable-alpine, latest-alpine, unifi58-alpine etc.
-    * *-nom is now *-debian-nomongo.
-Writing the entire thing out better clarifies what modification it has.
-    * Any future new build tags will follow the `releasetype-os{-mods}` format.

-2018-08-13:
-* Added experimental images/tags using Alpine Linux as the base: alpine-sc
-* Renamed UNIFI_GID and UNIFI_UID variables to PGID and PUID respectively.
-* Preliminary build of Debian based images/tags without Mongo included.
-Naming convention *-nom, IE: sc-nom, unifi58-nom, unifi56-nom
-    * These DO NOT contain an internal Mongo process.
-You must connect them to an external Mongo DB container or host instance.
-* Added option to skip automatic `chown` during startup.
-Helps start speed on overlay2 Docker hosts.
-* Added log message warnings about pending future removal of Mongo from container.
-You can still run this as an all-in-one on current tags, however I highly recommend moving over to a single-service per container setup with Mongo externalized.

 v5.9+: Ubiquiti changed the SSL certificate handling internally.
 If you're using a custom LetsEncrypt, etc. SSL certificate and upgrade to v5.9+ you will need to rename/remove the file `unificert.sha256` in `./cert:/usr/lib/unifi/cert` and restart the container to force a re-import of the existing certificate files under the changed keystore alias.